Welcome to the Essex County Environmental Center!

 The Birch Trail, which heads to the east of the preserve in a loop fashion from the main trail, features a railroad tie staircase and bridges over the seasonal stream.

 The Chestnut trail branches off the main trail at the extreme southern extent of the preserve.
 The Chestnut trail leads to the Gulch Trail or back to another railroad tie staircase.
-It was along this staircase that I found some cool turkey tail fungus on some old logs.
+It was along this staircase that I found some cool turkey tail mushroom on some old logs.

 The Gulch Trail either leads back to Lizard Pond Trail or the Douglas Spur Trail which connects back to the Main Trail.
 Each trail, regardless of the length, has character and is worth exploring.